tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

   - **Census Tract:** according to the US Census Bureau, census tracts are "small, relatively permanent statistical subdivisions of a county or county equivalent and generally have a population size between 1,200 and 8,000 people, with an optimum size of 4,000 people" [@us_census_bureau_geography_nodate].
 For the purposes of this project, census tracts are used as a geographic proxy for neighborhoods.
   - **Indicator:** an indicator is the "representation of statistical data for a specified time, place or any other relevant characteristic, corrected for at least one dimension (usually size) so as to allow for meaningful comparisons...
 It is a summary measure related to a key issue or phenomenon and derived from a series of observed facts" [@eurostat_eurostat_nodate].
 For example, this project uses the percentage of a census tract's population that are low-income as an indicator of vulnerability to displacement.
   - **Model:** according to Professor Daniel Kaplan of Macalester College, a model is "a representation for a particular purpose" [@kaplan_statistical_2009, p.6].
 This project builds a "classification model" of neighborhood change in order to better understand what displacement mitigation and neighborhood revitalization policies to consider adopting in specific neighborhoods throughout King County.
 The project's model is grounded in a conceptual understanding of how neighborhood change works [see @freeman_displacement_2005; @bates_gentrification_2013; and @miriam_zuk_gentrification_2015] and model's results are determined by the indicator data.^[A common aphorism in the field of statistics says that "all models are wrong, but some are useful" [@box_science_1976].
 This phrase means that models are _necessarily_ a simplification of reality and, therefore, they should be judged not by their accuracy alone but by their ability to represent a phenomenon with enough accuracy to be useful.
 While the project's authors generally agree with this observation, we also believe that researchers have a responsibility to ask themselves "to _whom_ is this model useful?" and to consider the history of harm that has been done to marginalized communities by researchers and their models.]

-## Project Summary

-The primary goal of this project is to provide the COO partners with a clearer understanding of which neighborhoods in King County are experiencing gentrification or are at-risk of gentrifying.
-The gentrification of a neighborhood often leads to the removal of many of the residents (i.e., displacement), preventing them from receiving the benefits of the changes and improvements that characterize neighborhood revitalization efforts.
-As this region's economic and population growth changes the composition of neighborhoods, it is critical that communities and their governments work together to ensure that the costs and benefits of growth are distributed equitably.

-In addition to the question of which neighborhoods are at-risk or gentrifying, this project also tries to provide a useful description of what stage each neighborhood is at in the process.
-The concept of a "neighborhood change typology" that is actionable and connects to anti-displacement policies comes directly from the work of Dr. @bates_gentrification_2013 [p.9].
-Importantly (although perhaps counter-intuitively), this project does not try to measure the number of displaced households, nor does it try to predict displacement rates.
-While those two data points would be useful information and would fit nicely into the COO "headline indicator" framework, this project's literature review suggests that there is not yet a methodologically sound way to measure them at the project's geographic scale (i.e., all census tracts within King County).

-Because this project operates within the framework of the COO program, it focuses specifically on the census tracts^[Census tracts are a geographic unit created used by the US Census to organize its survey data.
-Although these geographies are often used as proxies for neighborhoods, they almost never align with the actual boundaries of any given city's neighborhoods.
-For that reason, they should be consider a "best approximation" of neighborhoods rather than an exact representation.] that characterize the three original COO place-based communities.
-The purpose is not to compare one community against another but rather to provide a data-driven foundation for displacement mitigation and community restoration policies.

-Finally, the project is intended to be clear, accessible, and reproducible; particularly to staff members of the COO community partners and the residents of the neighborhoods in those communities.
-The data and code files used to create the model and findings are published online and open to those who want to explore them.

 <!--chapter:end:01-introduction.Rmd-->